malandrakisgeo/dmidecode-randomizer/README.md

 the information provided by dmidecode.
 If you are interested in contributing to it, you can contact me via gmail (malandrakisgeo).

 **Disclaimer**
-The project is based upon the code of dmidecode as found on https://github.com/mirror/dmidecode .
+The project is based on the code of dmidecode as found on https://github.com/mirror/dmidecode .
+This is a distinct project, and its' author has no intention of claiming cretid for the original dmidecode.